Withdrawing from Heroin at Home

 Those expected to experience moderate or severe heroin withdrawal might seriously consider some form of professional detox, such as partial hospitalization or inpatient treatment, where medications and other interventions may be used to mitigate suffering and manage any complications.

 Acute heroin withdrawal symptoms can start within 8 to 12 hours of the last dose, peak in 24 to 48 hours, and resolve over the course of the next 3 to 5 days.1,2 Heroin withdrawal is often compared to an extremely intense flu since it produces many of the same symptoms, including:1,3

 - Uncontrollable leg movements.

 - Dilated pupils.

-Heroin is extremely addictive and, because it is associated with an intense withdrawal syndrome, it is important to understand the risks of attempting a home detox.
+Heroin is extremely addictive and, because it is associated with intense withdrawal syndrome, it is important to understand the risks of attempting a home detox.
 When people experience an uncomfortable withdrawal, they may be inclined to use substances for relief.
 One study examined the experience of mothers living in Ireland who had children who were detoxing.
-The study found that it was common for the detoxing individuals to self-administer legal and illegal substances during the withdrawal period to help manage side effects.
+The study found that it was common for detoxing individuals to self-administer legal and illegal substances during the withdrawal period to help manage side effects.
 Among the study sample, relapses were common.4

 Heroin withdrawal is rarely fatal; however, it is often extremely uncomfortable.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), detoxing without medical intervention can lead to unnecessary pain and suffering.1 The risk for relapse is high when you are at home, given your relative ease of access to heroin, other drugs, and alcohol.